 for the entree course we paired campfire beans, crispy braised pork belly from riverview farms and pickled vidalia onions paired with founders, double trouble. a big but well balanced imperial IPA. the smokey beans had bacon, jalapenos and guajillo chili puree giving a nice strong flavor to meld with this fantastic beer.

-the restaurant business provides little opportunity to get away and hang out with friends and family, so any chance we get is welcomed. in addition we want to thank my brother scott. without your last minute heroics the party would not have been nearly as complete. thanks bro!
+my biggest concerns put to rest... wonderful lighting and no flies!! thanks scotty!the restaurant business provides little opportunity to get away and hang out with friends and family, so any chance we get is welcomed. in addition we want to thank my brother scott. without your last minute heroics the party would not have been nearly as complete. thanks bro!

 rock solid!